mgmarlow/sudoku-solver/README.md

 ## Usage

 `main.py` takes in a single `.csv` filename as a command line argument.
-If the program successfully solves the puzzle, the solution will be displayed in a TK GUI with the time taken to solve in the title.
+The program will open in an external TK window and will continuously update as the puzzle is being solved.
+Watch in realtime as the backtrack method is used to solve a provided puzzle.

 The CSV file should contain 0's to represent blank cells.
+See `easy.csv` and `hard.csv` for examples.

 Terminal: